MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-formatted-table.md

 In this article, you learn how to export all the data from your Power BI dataset easily, while preserving data and style formats.
 The feature lets you quickly create a paginated report on the web, and apply styling.
 Then you can export it using the rich export functionality of paginated reports.

-You can use the formatted table feature to create paginated reports in any workspace, including workspaces that aren't in a Power BI Premium capacity.
+You can use the formatted table feature to create paginated reports in any workspace in the Power BI service, including workspaces that aren't in a Power BI Premium capacity.

 ## Prerequisites